rockettheme/docs/Docs/phpbb/start/styles.md

 * Press **Add module**.
 * Do the same with **Global Configuration**.
 * After adding it.
 Press **Enable** to make the module active.
 * Now go to the **Styles** tab at the top. **RocketTheme Styles** category is third in a row.
-You can now select the Acacia style and configure it's options.
+You can now select the Acacia style and configure it is options.

 >> NOTE: You can add as many style modules as you want.